Catalonia: El Priorat – 5 nights

 Getting to the start of the walk

-Transfer times and methods are suggested for Reus and Barcelona airports below.
-For train arrival transfers also see below.
+Transfer times and methods are suggested for train arrivals and Reus and Barcelona airports below.

 Coming by train and transfers to/from stations:

-Outward: L’Espluga de Francoli/Montblanc – pre-booked taxi necessary.
-Camp Tarragona (AVE) – pre-booked taxi necessary ~45 mins.
+Outward: L’Espluga de Francoli – pre-booked taxi to hotel (included).
+Camp Tarragona (AVE) – pre-booked taxi to hotel (supplement) ~45 mins.

-Return: Local taxi to Falset train station and train on to Barcelona and the rest of Spain.
+Return: Taxi in your booking to Reus train station and train on to Barcelona and the rest of Spain.

 For pre-bookable taxi costs, see “Prices”